-Ships from Glasgow, website
+Ships from Glasgow, online shop

-Society Zero Glasgow (coming soon)
+Society Zero Glasgow

 Will ship from Glasgow, website

 Plastic Freedom offers a bigger selection of plastic-free essentials and has a more extensive range of products and brands to choose from.
 Owner Beth lives in Southport from where she send out all orders from her shop herself.
-In the shop you’ll find skincare, haircare, make up, other bathroom essentials, kitchen products, homewares, produce bags and plenty of takeaway utensils for on the go.
+In the shop you’ll find skincare, haircare, makeup, other bathroom essentials, kitchen products, homewares, produce bags and plenty of takeaway utensils for on the go.
 Plastic Freedom ships UK-wide and on special request also to Europe and the US.

-Ships from Southport, website
+Ships from Southport, online shop

 No Plastic Shop

 No Plastic Shop sells a variety of plastic-free kitchen, bathroom and home items from hand-selected ethical brands.
-They also have a vegan section making it easier to shop for things free of animal-products.
+They also have a vegan section making it easier to shop for things free of animal products.
 No Plastic Shop ships UK-wide and to the rest of the EU.

-Ships from the UK, website
+Ships from the UK, online shop

 Zero Waste Club